Here are some of the best walks to enjoy the spring season near Plymouth.

-Discover the dramatic coast around Salcombe, walking from East Soar before ending this beautiful walk at Bolt Head on the Salcombe Estuary.
+Discover the dramatic coast around Salcombe, walking from East Soar to Bolt Head and then following the path back towards the Salcombe Estuary.

 With wildflowers blooming, later sunsets and birds returning to our shores, a stroll along South Devon's coast and countryside is a popular way to while away the extra hours.

 The National Trust conserves and cares for miles of coast and foot paths for walking.
 With so many types of walks for all abilities, you can find the right trail for you.

 Walking on Dartmoor is one of the best ways to explore the area.
 Here are a few of our favourite walks to enjoy the outdoors.